Communication Trade-offs

 When Each Side Wins

-Go deep when: The scenario clearly emphasizes 2-3 domains (e.g., a heavy integration scenario), and you can briefly touch the others in your conclusion sweep.
+Go deep when: The scenario clearly emphasizes 2-3 domains (e.g., heavy integration), and the others can be briefly touched in the conclusion sweep.

-Go broad when: The scenario is balanced across domains, or you are less confident in one area and want to show competence everywhere rather than risk zero in a domain.
+Go broad when: The scenario is balanced across domains, or confidence in one area is lower and the goal is to show competence everywhere rather than risk a zero.

-The balanced approach: Lead with your strongest domain (8-10 min), cover the scenario’s dominant domains (5-7 min each), then do a rapid sweep of remaining domains (1-2 min each) in your conclusion.
-This gives depth where it matters most and coverage everywhere.
+The balanced approach: Lead with the strongest domain (8-10 min), cover the scenario’s dominant domains (5-7 min each), then do a rapid sweep of the rest (1-2 min each) in the conclusion.
+This gives depth where it matters and coverage everywhere.

 2. Technical vs Business Language